DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 image3 here comin' soon

-As soon as you move freely into the room, on every position, in realtime, the mix (**crossfading**) captured by the microphone will change, amounts of capture depends your position regardling every loudspeaker.
+As soon as you move freely into the room (any direction, any distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends your position regardling them).

 image3 here comin' soon

-If you understand the principle, you have understood the Vector Synthesis concept!
+:information_source: If you understand this principle, you have understood the Vector Synthesis concept!

+Synthesizers using Vector Synthesis, like the Prophet VS, also by the _Vektor_ module, the X (horizontal) and Y (vertical) positions of the "microphone" in the "diamond room" are simulated either by a unsprung joystick (manually controlled by the user), and/or by optional programmable MIXing ENVelope, kind of **timed automation** of X/Y positions.

 ---